Heavyweight champ backs Ukraine #FightForLight

 World heavyweight boxing champion Oleksandr Usyk is backing efforts to rebuild his country’s energy system after devastating Russian attacks over recent weeks and months, with the latest only yesterday.

-Ahead of the boxer’s May 18 fight with Britain’s Tyson Fury to decide the Undisputed Heavyweight Champion of the World, Usyk is partnering Ukrainian energy company DTEK.
+Ahead of the boxer’s successful fight with Britain’s Tyson Fury to become Undisputed Heavyweight Champion of the World, Usyk announced he is partnering with Ukrainian energy company DTEK.

 Together they aim to draw global attention to the plight of Ukraine’s civilian power system.